Click here to edit using the old editor Click here to edit page settings

 The University is open and transparent about where its money comes from and how it is spent.
-Each year, full audited accounts are published which show how much income was received, where it came from and what it was used for.
-You can access the accounts for 2019/20 and for previous years here.
-The 2020/21 accounts will be published towards the end of 2021, once they are independently audited.
+Our financial year runs from the 1st August to the 31st July and each year, we publish full audited accounts, showing how much income was received, where it came from and what it was used for.
+You can access the published accounts here.

 Funding diagram.